Nistor Văidean

 Nistor Văidean (born 1 October 1961) is a Romanian former football midfielder.
-He wrote a book which was released in 2010 called Bucuria unui copil despre care se credea că nu va mai juca fotbal niciodată (The joy of a child who it was fought that he would never play football again).
+He wrote a book which was released in 2010 called Bucuria unui copil despre care se credea că nu va mai juca fotbal niciodată (The joy of a child who thought that he would never play football again).

 International career

 Nistor Văidean made two appearances at international level for Romania in two friendlies against Iraq.